alex-hhh/ActivityLog2/docs/session-df.md

 ### Swim Specific Series

+**NOTE** lap swimming activities have one track point for each length of the pool, rather than the usual one every few seconds recording.
+The data in each row is recorded at the end of the corresponding length.
+Also, some lengths correspond to rest periods between active laps -- the "active" series determines if a row in the data frame corresponds to an active length or a resting one.

 * **swim_stroke** is the swim stroke for the recorded length
 * **strokes** is the number of strokes in the length
 * **swolf** is the SWOLF metric (duration + strokes)
+* **active** indicates that a specific row is active, when 1, or "resting" when 0.  "active" rows are the rows where a length of the pool was traversed and the time and distance is at the end of such a traversal...

 ### XDATA Series